 To safeguard the installations against thermal expansion, all lines are protected by pressure relief valves set at 1.5 bar for lines connected to storage and 5 bar for lines connected to pumping.

-Figure 4 illustrates key stages in the company's process, from product reception to storage and marketing
+Figure 4 illustrates key stages in the process at the company, from product reception to storage and marketing.

-Fig.4.
+Fig. 4.
 Fuel system block diagram [4, 20]